top of page

 About My Mother Is a Dragonfly

 What if healing isn’t about fixing what’s broken—but remembering what’s true?
-A luminous memoir about family fractures, transformation, and the strange, exquisite signs guiding us through the dark.
+A luminous memoir about family fractures, forgiveness, and the miracles that call us back to love.

-For decades, Amy lived split in two: the bright, high-achieving good girl everyone saw, and the invisible girl inside who carried unspeakable wounds and drank to survive.
-She tried to blot out the pain with perfection—law school, prestigious jobs, an ever-shrinking body.
+For decades, Amy lived split in two: the bright, high-achieving woman everyone saw, and the invisible girl inside who carried unspeakable wounds.
+She tried to outrun the pain with perfection—law school, prestigious jobs, an ever-shrinking body.
 But underneath it all, she was barely holding on.

 About the Author